WilliamRagstad/Template-HTML/README.md

-# Template-HTML
+# TMPL - Templates for HTML
- A templating engine for generating static HTML files
+ A templating engine for generating static HTML files.